Ruby McCollum: Later years and death

 In 1974, attorney Frank Cannon, who was her primary attorney during her murder trial in 1952, visited McCollum in the mental hospital.
 Without asking for any legal fees, he filed legal papers to have her released under the Baker Act.
 This allowed mental patients who were considered not to be a danger to be released to their families.

 McCollum lived after her release in a rest home in Silver Springs, Florida, funded by a trust set up by author William Bradford Huie.
-He had paid her $40,000 for the movie rights for a feature film which he hoped to have adapted from his book about the case, Ruby McCollum: Woman in the Suwannee Jail (1964, 4th edition).
+He had paid her $40,000 for the movie rights for a feature film.
+He hoped to have one developed from his book about the case Ruby McCollum: Woman in the Suwannee Jail (1964, 4th edition), but this never occurred.

-McCollum was finally able to see her children again.
+McCollum was able to see her children again.
 Sam Jr. had been convicted in 1975 in federal court on 10 counts of gambling.
 He had been living in the McCollum homestead, from which the FBI confiscated $250,000.
 They later returned a good portion of it to him, after the IRS deducted appropriate taxes and penalties.
+He is not known to have shared any with his mother.

-McCollum's daughters Sonja and Kay both married and lived in Ocala, Florida.
-Kay (McCollum) Hope died in a car accident in 1978 and Sonja (McCollum) Wood died of a heart attack in 1979.
+McCollum's daughters Sonja and Kay had both trained as teachers, like their mother.
+They both married and lived in Ocala, Florida.
+Kay (McCollum) Hope died in a car accident in 1978.
+Sonja (McCollum) Wood died of a heart attack in 1979.

 In November 1980, Al Lee of the Ocala Star Banner interviewed McCollum at the rest home in Silver Springs.
 Lee wrote that McCollum had no memory of her ordeal.
 He reported that psychiatrists said that she may have suffered Ganser syndrome, or the suppression of painful memories.
 In those years, the State Mental Hospital at Chattahoochee was investigated more than once over issues of patient treatment, overuse of medications including thorazine, and the administration of electroshock therapy, which can affect memory.]

-There is no word on what became of Sam Jr., or Ruby's youngest daughter, Loretta.
+After being released from prison, Sam Jr. returned to live in the family home in Live Oak.
+He died in 2014.
+Loretta McCollum had left Florida and lived in New Jersey.

 On May 23, 1992, at 4:45 AM, McCollum died of a stroke at the New Horizon Rehabilitation Center, at the age of 82.
 Her brother, Matt Jackson, had died less than a year before.
 The family arranged for her to be buried beside her brother and his wife in the cemetery behind Hopewell Baptist Church in Live Oak.
 Her name was mistakenly spelled on her death certificate as "Ruby McCollumn".